dnsimple/dnsimple-support/content/articles/what-is-whois-privacy.md

 ---
-meta: If you would like to keep your contact information private for a domain then you may sign up for the WHOIS privacy service.
 title: What is WHOIS Privacy Service?
 excerpt: If you would like to keep your contact information private for a domain then you may sign up for the WHOIS privacy service.
 categories: